-The Al Fatih Mosque is Bahrain's biggest mosque, erected as a grand statement in honor of Sheikh Ahmed Bin Muhammad Bin Khalifa, the founder of modern Bahrain, who was known as 'Al Fatih.'
+The Al-Fatih Mosque is Bahrain's biggest mosque.
+It was built in honor of Sheikh Ahmed Bin Muhammad Bin Khalifa, the founder of modern Bahrain, who was known as "Al-Fatih."

-During construction, architectural elements from all around the world were used in the mosque, making it a true piece of art, with flawlessly gleaming Italian marble to magnificent Indian doors to high-quality Irish carpets.
+During construction, architectural elements from all around the world were used in the mosque, making it a true piece of art.
+It has from Italian marble to magnificent Indian doors and high-quality Irish carpets.

 See the Tree of Life

 The Tree of Life is unlike any other tree you've ever seen.
-It's in the desert, and no one knows how it manages to survive without water.
+It's in the desert and no one knows how it manages to survive without water.
 It's a magnificent tree in Bahrain, growing on a 25-foot dune built around a 500-year-old bastion.
 This tree is around 400 years old and is 32 feet in length.
 You can debunk the myths surrounding the tree of life and learn about its history in the visitor center during your visit.
-Don't forget to pay a visit to the Tree of Life.

-The park's architecture, water fixtures, and stone statues are all styled after the ancient Dilmun culture, and the attention to detail in the architecture, water fixtures, and stone statues is breathtaking.
+The park's architecture, water fixtures and stone statues are all styled after the ancient Dilmun culture.
+The attention to detail in the architecture, water fixtures, and stone statues is breathtaking.

 Bahrain National Museum

 Visiting the Bahrain National Museum is an excellent opportunity to learn about Bahrain's history.
 It is one of the country's largest and oldest museums.
-Archaeological artifacts dating back nearly 6,000 years can be found on the 27,800 m2 site.
-T
+Archaeological artefacts dating back nearly 6,000 years can be found on the 27,800 square meter site.

-he archaeological treasures from ancient Dilmun are among the most prominent sights, but the replica of the old Souq should not be overlooked.
-Furthermore, the museum is more than just a repository for the past; the theatre hosts a variety of performances, and new modern exhibitions are added regularly.
+The archaeological treasures from ancient Dilmun are among the most prominent sights, but the replica of the old Souq should not be overlooked.
+Furthermore, the museum is more than just a repository for the past; the theatre hosts a variety of performances and new modern exhibitions are added regularly.

 The museum also houses the oldest copy of the Quran, which was translated into Latin in 955.